Chicago Violence: What is the Real Solution?

 And now that the brutal death of a child was recorded on a cell phone video camara for all the nation to see, Obama is sending the SAME guy who made the decision to redistrict, back to Chicago.
 The article doesn't say exactly why he is sending Arne Duncan, U.S. Secretary of Education, back to Chicago to meet with school officials and students...My guess, however, is that they will NOT be discussing the impact absentee parents have on gang activity, they will NOT be discussing the impact violence has on human life, and they also will probably NOT be discussing the idea of expelling all gang members from public schools.

-Federal Gov't tries to help Chicago stem the violence
+Federal Gov't helps Chicago stem the violence

 - Cabinet members meet with Chicago mayor